Who is responsible?

 - opening bedroom windows for 5-10 minutes when you get up

 - keeping your home properly heated.

-The NHS website has advice on how to get rid of damp and mould.
+Shelter has advice on how to get rid of damp and mould.

 If your landlord doesn’t fix the problem, you can contact environmental health or the housing standards department at your local council.
 They can assess your home and any risk to your health, and mediate with your landlord.